-Michael Rouse, Co-Founder/Board Member
+Michael Rouse, Co-Founder/Executive Director

 Michael Rouse is the Executive Director and co-founder of ESF Summer Camps and the ESF Dream Camp Foundation and oversees all operations.
 Michael created the ESF camp programs at Greenwich Academy (Greenwich, CT), Lawrenceville School (Lawrenceville, NJ), Gilman School (Baltimore, MD), Georgetown Prep (Bethesda, MD) Haverford School (Haverford, PA), Episcopal Academy (Devon, PA), Montgomery School (Chester Springs, PA), Phillies Baseball Academy (PA, NJ, DE), and Philadelphia Union Soccer Schools (PA, NJ, DE).

-During the school year, Dan is an associate professor, the physical education program director and chairperson of the Exercise Science Department at Southern Connecticut State University in New Haven, CT.
+During the school year, Dan is a professor, the physical education program director and chairperson of the Exercise Science Department at Southern Connecticut State University in New Haven, CT.
 He has been President of the Connecticut Association of Health, Physical Education, Recreation and Dance.
 Dan received his Bachelors degree from Eastern Connecticut State University and Masters’ and Doctorate degrees from Florida State University.

 Adah Gillon began her career with Dream Camp Trinity in 2010 as a Lifeguard and Swim Instructor.
 Over the next 6 years she moved through various summer roles that included: Counselor, Sports Specialist, and Day Camp Support.
 Upon graduation from Plymouth State University in 2011 she began teaching Physical Education at Annie Fisher Magnet School in Hartford for Pre-k through 5th grade and became a Mentor at the After School Program.
 In 2012, Adah became the after school program coordinator and worked in this role while she earned a Masters in Special Education from Central Connecticut State University.
 After earning her Masters, she taught K-8 Physical Education at New Beginnings Family Academy Charter School in Bridgeport.
 After teaching in Bridgeport, Adah moved back to the Hartford area to work with Dream Camp full time in 2016 as the Program Director.
 Dream Camp has become a second family to Adah over the years and there is nothing she is more passionate about.